 Over the past few years, the number of Psychiatric Mental Health Nurse Practitioners (PMHNPs) has been steadily increasing — passing the 12,000 mark in 2016.

 In many states, PMHNPs can evaluate, diagnose, and prescribe medication to patients — just like their psychiatric counterparts.
-That means organizations can incorporate PMHNPs into their overarching strategies to help address the nationwide shortage of behavioral health providers, meet their patient populations’ needs, and decrease patient wait times.
+That means organizations can incorporate PMHNPs into their overarching strategies to help address provider shortages, meet patient needs, and decrease wait times.

 PMHNPs are highly-trained psychiatric care providers who can provide comparable treatment to psychiatrists

 Due to the nationwide provider shortage, finding psychiatrists for your care team might not be an option.
 Thankfully, PMHNPs are just as equipped to provide the high-quality care patients need.
-While PMHNPs and psychiatrists are different provider types and have different training and education requirements, the treatment they can provide is very similar.
+While PMHNPs and psychiatrists have different training and education requirements, the treatment they can provide is very similar.

-- Both PMHNPs and psychiatrists have graduate-level education, and PMHNPs are required to have either a Master’s or Doctorate in nursing to sit for the PMHNP certification exam.
+- PMHNPs and psychiatrists have graduate-level education.
+PMHNPs are required to have either a Master’s or Doctorate in nursing to sit for the PMHNP certification exam.

-- Once a PMHNP is certified, they can practice across the patient lifespan — meaning they can treat children, adolescents, adults, and geriatric populations.
+- Once a PMHNP is certified, they can practice across the patient lifespan.
+This ability means they can treat children, adolescents, adults, and geriatric populations.

-- While psychiatrists can also treat patients across their lifespan, they often opt to undergo further fellowship training that equips them to treat specialized patient populations.
+- Psychiatrists can also treat patients across their lifespan.
+However, PMHNPs often opt to undergo further fellowship training that equips them to treat specialized patient populations.

 - Both PMHNPs and psychiatrists are eligible to earn an X-waiver, which allows them to prescribe buprenorphine to treat patients with substance use disorders.